 Parts with thick cross-sections can be compression molded or transfer molded with BMC.
 Transfer molding is a closed-mold process wherein a measured charge of BMC is placed in a pot with runners that lead to the mold cavities.
 A plunger forces the material into the cavities, where the product cures under heat and pressure.

-Hybrid injection‐molding/thermoforming is one example of the automotive industry’s quest for short mold cycles (<2 minutes) by mixing plastics and composites processes.
-SpriForm — a process developed by HBW-Gubesch Thermoforming GmbH (Wilhelmsdorf, Germany) and used in the CAMISMA auto seat back project led by Johnson Controls Inc. (JCI, Burscheid, Germany) — preheats tailored blanks made from carbon fiber (CF)-reinforced polyamide 12 (PA12) organosheets, compression molds them in a matched metal die and tool, and then injection molds a 30% short glass fiber-reinforced PA12 compound that fills the mold cavity to create fully overmolded edges as well as ribs and other functional elements.
-The process is easily automated using two robots and achieves a 40-50% weight savings vs. a steel seat back and adds less than $5/kg incremental cost for weight saved.
+Hybrid injection-molding/thermoforming is one example of the automotive industry’s quest for short mold cycles (<2 minutes) by mixing plastics and composites processes.
+SpriForm — a process developed by HBW-Gubesch Thermoforming GmbH (Wilhelmsdorf, Germany) and used in the CAMISMA auto seat back project led by Johnson Controls (JCI, Burscheid, Germany) — preheats tailored blanks made from carbon fiber (CF)-reinforced polyamide 12 (PA12) organosheets, compression molds them in a matched metal die and tool, and then injection molds a 30% short glass fiber-reinforced PA12 compound that fills the mold cavity to create fully overmolded edges as well as ribs and other functional elements.
+The process is easily automated using two robots and achieves a 40-50% weight savings vs. a steel seat back and adds less than US$5/kg incremental cost for weight saved.
 Though continuous CF/PA12 tapes provide tailored stiffness and strength, lower cost injection molding material makes up half of the seat back mass.
 The one-shot process takes roughly 90 seconds, producing a geometrically detailed part with no secondary operations.
 The base layer of the organosheet preform was a PA12-impregnated mat made from recycled carbon fiber (RCF), also a means for lowering part cost and carbon footprint.
-Read more by clicking on “CAMISMA’s car seat back: Hybrid composite for high volume,” under "Editor's Picks," at right)
+(Read more by clicking on “CAMISMA’s car seat back: Hybrid composite for high volume,” under "Editor's Picks," at top right.)

 Filament winding is a continuous fabrication method that can be highly automated and repeatable, with relatively low material costs.
 A long, cylindrical tool called a mandrel is suspended horizontally between end supports, while the “head” — the fiber application instrument — moves back and forth along the length of a rotating mandrel, placing fiber onto the tool in a predetermined configuration.
 Computer-controlled filament-winding machines are available, equipped with from 2 to 12 axes of motion.